well-typed/grapesy/docs/demo-client.md

 This test can also be run with `--core`, in which case it shows the received metadata.
-This is important, even though that metadata is empty, because it requires some special case to treat that metadata correctly in this case; see discussion in `Network.GRPC.Spec.Response`.
+This is important, even though that metadata is empty, because it requires some special care to treat that metadata correctly in this case; see discussion in `Network.GRPC.Spec.Response`.

 ### `routeguide.RouteGuide.RecordRuite` (client-side streaming)